Skip to main content

 No. Card Stop never calls you.
 Any incoming call claiming to be from Card Stop is a fraud attempt.
 Hang up immediately.
 The only official number is 078 170 170 (or +32 78 170 170 from abroad), and you must be the one to call it.

-Send the message (email, SMS, or screenshot) to suspect@safeonweb.be.
-The Centre for Cybersecurity Belgium (CCB) analyzes these reports and blocks malicious URLs.
-In 2025, over 176,000 unique URLs were identified and blocked thanks to these citizen reports.
+Forward the suspicious message to suspect@safeonweb.be, a service of the Centre for Cybersecurity Belgium (CCB).
+In 2025, over 176,000 unique URLs were identified and blocked thanks to these reports.
+You can also report attempts via the meldpunt.belgie.be website.

 Yes, for two reasons.
 First, credit cards offer chargeback: you can dispute a payment with Visa or Mastercard if the merchant fails to deliver or delivers a defective product.
 Second, in case of fraud, the debited amount comes from the credit line, not directly from your current account — your cash flow is unaffected during the reimbursement process.